 The day before our trip begins we will arrive at the Boise Airport.
 Upon arrival, you will board a shuttle to The Modern Hotel in downtown Boise for our pre-trip meeting and welcome reception.
 Our trip leader will provide a thorough trip orientation and pass out your waterproof bags so that you can pack your belongings that evening.
 The trip leader will also reconfirm the meeting time for the following morning and give you an opportunity to ask any last-minute questions.
 Those who are up for exploring Boise following the pre-trip meeting and welcome reception may then grab a bite to eat in Boise’s cultural district in the heart of downtown, or try the new Whole Foods Market tap room and enjoy a local craft beer with your rafting mates.

 Highlights: Scenic flight to Salmon, Killum and Gunbarrel rapids

 From Boise, we’ll take an early scenic flight to Salmon, ID (included in the trip).
 Upon arrival, we will drive approx. two hours to our put-in at Corn Creek, reaching the river late morning, where we’ll be greeted by the O.A.R.S. crew and our boats!
 After an informative safety talk and some brief paddle raft/inflatable kayak instruction, we’re off on our adventure!
 The first day’s whitewater action includes rapids such as Killum and Gunbarrel.

 After an eventful first day, it’ll be a beautiful thing to reach camp that night, to find that our guides have kindly set up our accommodations for the evening.
 (No need to, but if you’d like to learn feel free to join).
-Meanwhile, Chef Christian Vargas will prep the first of many fabulous multi-course meals on the river.
+Meanwhile, our Chef will prep the first of many fabulous multi-course meals on the river.

 DAYS 2 – 5: Rafting